-A student who has been dismissed from the School of Law for failure after receiving grades for 33 or more semester hours will not be readmitted to the School of Law, with this exception: if the student has never been on scholastic probation in the School of Law, the student maybe readmitted on scholastic probation for one fall or spring semester.
-A student who has been dismissed for failure after receiving grades for fewer than 33 semester hours may be admitted as a new student after the student has remained out of the School of Law for at least 12 months.
-The Law School Admissions Committee may attach significance to the prior failure.
-No student who has been dismissed for failure from the School of Law will be permitted, prior to readmission, to visit classes.
+A student who has been dismissed from the School of Law for failure after receiving grades for 20 or more semester hours will not be readmitted to the School of Law, with this exception: if the student has never been on academic probation in the School of Law, the student may be readmitted with permission of the Dean of the School of Law after the student has remained out of the School of Law for at least 12 months.
+The student must show evidence of changed circumstances that demonstrate a likelihood of academic success.
+A student admitted under this rule will continue on academic probation.